-In this context it is evident that resilience is a crucial element that enables health professionals to effectively manage stressful situations, including public health crises.
-The findings of the current study indicate a moderate level of resilience among nurses during the wartime and an inverse relationship between nurses' resilience and their levels of burnout.
-This observation aligns with existing literature.
-A large-scale post-pandemic study examining nurses found moderate levels of burnout following the COVID-19 pandemic.
-The study investigated the associations between social support, resilience, and burnout after the pandemic, revealing a negative correlation between resilience and occupational burnout, and between social support and burnout [45].
-The protective influence of resilience observed in our study is further supported by the research of Joachim et al., [1] showed that despite working in areas with varying degrees of objective danger during the Iron Swords war, physicians demonstrated that personal resilience partially mediated the relationship between environmental stressors and psychological outcomes.
-The protective influence of social support and personal resilience on nurses, a sector frequently experiencing high levels of burnout, has been found to be highly significant across recent studies [46-47].
-A study investigating the experiences of nurses who worked during wartime found that emotional support for nurses is of great importance both during and after periods of conflict [48].
+In this context, resilience is clearly a crucial element that enables health professionals to effectively manage stressful situations, including public health crises.
+The findings of the current study indicate a moderate level of resilience among nurses during wartime and an inverse relationship between nurses' resilience and their levels of burnout.
+This observation aligns with the existing literature.
+A large-scale post-pandemic study of nurses found moderate levels of burnout following the COVID-19 pandemic [45].
+The study investigated the associations among social support, resilience, and burnout after the pandemic and revealed a negative correlation between resilience and occupational burnout and between social support and burnout.
+The protective influence of resilience observed in our study is further supported by the research of Joachim et al. [1], which showed that, despite working in areas with varying degrees of objective danger during the Iron Swords War, physicians’ personal resilience partially mediated the relationship between environmental stressors and psychological outcomes.
+The protective influence of social support and personal resilience on nurses, a sector that frequently experiences high levels of burnout, has been found to be highly significant in recent studies [46-47].
+A study investigating the experiences of nurses who worked during wartime found that emotional support for nurses is hugely important both during and after periods of conflict [48].
 Additionally, formal recognition of nurses' professional and national contributions was identified as an effective strategy for encouraging and supporting them.
 This convergent evidence across different healthcare professional groups and settings underscores the importance of resilience as a protective factor in healthcare environments characterized by high stress and uncertainty.

 In light of these findings, it is crucial to allocate resources and involve employees in developing intervention programs aimed at reducing stress and tension while enhancing personal resilience [49].
-Addressing these factors can effectively mitigate nurse burnout levels and support their ability to cope with burnout in both the short and long term.
+Addressing these factors can effectively mitigate nurse burnout levels and support the ability of nurses to cope with burnout in both the short and long term.
 Diverse programs can be developed to prevent burnout among nurses.
-For example, an AI-based burnout prevention program that incorporated a nurse-utilized application demonstrated a reduction in nurse burnout levels and stress, alongside an increase in job satisfaction [50].
-Furthermore, a favorable work environment significantly contributes to mitigating nurse burnout.
+For example, an artificial intelligence-based burnout prevention program that incorporated an application used by nurses demonstrated reduced nurse burnout levels and stress, alongside increased job satisfaction [50].
+Furthermore, a favorable work environment significantly helps to mitigate nurse burnout.
 Key defining elements of such an environment include a reduced nurse-to-patient ratio, enhanced nurse participation in decision-making processes, and appropriate resource allocation.
 These factors have been recognized as instrumental in lowering nurse turnover, reducing intentions to leave the profession, and decreasing the incidence of burnout among nursing staff [51].

-The implications of our findings extend beyond the immediate context of the Iron Swords war.
-The demographic factors identified in our study as predictors of burnout (gender, night shift work, longer working hours, and family military service) are consistent with broader patterns observed in healthcare resilience research.
+The implications of our findings extend beyond the immediate context of the Iron Swords War.
+The demographic factors identified in our study as predictors of burnout (sex, night shift work, longer working hours, and family military service) are consistent with broader patterns observed in healthcare resilience research.
 These findings suggest that targeted interventions should address both environmental stressors and individual resilience factors, with particular attention to vulnerable subgroups within the healthcare workforce.

 Limitations of the study